How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 A budget can help you know where you stand financially and what you need to do to reach your goal.
 You may even need it if you wish to apply for a loan, etc.

-Plus, a budget can motivate you to work harder or better.
+Plus, a budget can motivate you to work harder.
 It gives you a clear picture of what needs to change.
 The roadmap can help you do better to achieve your goals as they will begin to look possible.

 It may, however, be difficult to ensure you do not end up spending this money on other expenses.
-You will need a nerve of steel to stick to your goal.
+You will need discipline to stick to your goal.

 Budgeting appears intimidating and reading the wrong tips on the internet will not simplify it for you.
 But, you have to start somewhere.